Qezeljeh, Markazi

-Qezeljeh (قزلجه, also Romanized as Qezeljah; also known as Qezeljeh-ye Rūdbār, and Qiziljāh) is a village in Bazarjan Rural District, in the Central District of Tafresh County, Markazi Province, Iran.
-At the 2006 census, its population was 588, in 134 families.
+Qezeljeh (قزلجه) (Note: Also romanized as Qezeljah; also known as Qezeljeh-ye Rūdbār and Qiziljāh) is a village in Bazarjan Rural District of the Central District in Tafresh County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 588 in 134 households.
+The following census in 2011 counted 443 people in 120 households.
+The 2016 census measured the population of the village as 289 people in 101 households.